Linaro/website/_posts/current/blog/2024-01-05-qualcomm-and-linaro-enable-latest-flagship-snapdragon-compute-soc.md

 ---
 # Running fully fledged Debian desktop (including GPU rendering) with patches on top of linux-next on the X Elite (X1E80100) platform even before it has been announced

 For many years the Qualcomm Landing Team at Linaro has joined forces with Qualcomm to help deliver launch-day support for new chips.
-This year we have been developing a kernel that supports the recently-announced Snapdragon X Elite.
+Last couple of months we have been developing a kernel that supports the recently-announced Snapdragon X Elite.
 In previous years we have been able to provide basic boot-to-shell support on launch day.
 This year not only did we have these ready to roll but we already had full Debian desktop working, complete with display, GPU and WiFi.

 The collaboration between Qualcomm and Linaro engineers, harnessed together, has pushed  the boundaries of initial upstream support beyond just basic boot-to-shell.
 The patches will be driven all the way into the mainline in the coming months.
 In the meantime, a public [tree](https://git.codelinaro.org/linaro/qcomlt/demos/linux/-/tree/x1e80100) based on the most recent linux-next is available.
 This builds upon the years-long efforts of Linaro engineers making upstream bring-up easier for each new Qualcomm platform.